openethereum/openethereum.github.io/Register-your-DAPP-for-discovery.md

 For each, you will pass the corresponding hash we got in the previous step.

-Once all the transactions are processed (this can take a few minutes), your DAPP will be registered and will appear in the Applications tab in the Parity UI.
+Once all the transactions are processed (this can take a few minutes), your DAPP will be registered and will appear in the Applications tab in Parity UI.